-The event presented by EXIMIA aimed to raise funds for the children’s home, “Nuestra Señora del Pilar” in Capitán Sarmiento, Province of Buenos Aires.
+The event, presented by EXIMIA, aimed to raise funds for the children’s home Nuestra Señora del Pilar in Capitán Sarmiento, Province of Buenos Aires.

-“Norita Heguy, as the trophy is called, is well known for helping women earn their place in Argentinean polo.
-It was kindly donated by Claudia Pistarini In total, 12 teams participated in the tournament of maximum 6 goals of handicap.
+Norita Heguy, as the trophy is called, is well known for helping women earn their place in Argentinean Polo.
+It was kindly donated by Claudia Pistarini.
+In total, 12 teams participated in the tournament with a maximum of 6 goals of handicap.

-The final was between Mustique Polo Team and Guido Guidi Polo Team, that played a great game and defeated Mustique Polo Team 6 to 1.
-The winners received a trophy from
+The final was between Mustique Polo Team and Guido Guidi Polo Team.
+The latter defeated the former 6 to 1.

-But the tournament offered more than just polo: it also included a beauty center with OPI manicurists, María Grebol makeup artists, the cosmetologist Elian Yacofan and even an osteopath and massage therapist, Mariana Bacas.
+But the tournament offered more than just polo—it also included a beauty center with OPI manicurists, María Grebol makeup artists, the cosmetologist Elian Yacofan, and even an osteopath and massage therapist, Mariana Bacas.

-Nonetheless, the best news is that more than $210.000 were raised for the children’s home.
+Nonetheless, the best news is that more than $210,000 were raised for the children’s home.

-to end such an event than with music, the group Estrategas made everyone hit the dance floor after the Trophy Presentation.
+As there is no better way to end such an event than with music, the group Estrategas made everyone hit the dance floor after the trophy presentation.